Squint/Strabismus

 10. Can eye exercises cure the squint?

-They can hep to control some intermittent squints in older children.
+They can help to control some intermittent squints in older children.

 Operation